jocutler/adjusting-dropout-fMRI-meta/README.md

 # Adjusting for variable dropout in fMRI meta-analysis

 This project was prompted by finding variable dropout during an fMRI meta-analysis on prosocial decision-making: Cutler, J., Campbell-Meiklejohn, D., (2018) A comparative fMRI meta-analysis of altruistic and strategic decisions to give, NeuroImage, doi: https://doi.org/10.1016/j.neuroimage.2018.09.009.
 To account for this, we adjusted the method used by AES:SDM meta-analysis software created by Joaquim Radua, Anton Albajes-Eizagirre and others: www.sdmproject.com, see Radua et al., (2012) A new meta-analytic method for neuroimaging studies that combines reported peak coordinates and statistical parametric maps.
 European Psychiatry, doi: 10.1016/j.eurpsy.2011.04.001.
-A paper describing the theoretical basis of this adjustment is in prep, if you have any questions please contact Jo Cutler - J.Cutler@sussex.ac.uk
+A preprint describing the theoretical basis of this adjustment is available here: https://www.biorxiv.org/content/early/2018/10/30/457028.full.pdf, if you have any questions please contact Jo Cutler - J.Cutler@sussex.ac.uk

 The project contains:
 - MATLAB code (using SPM) 'adjusting_FE_RE_and_ME.m' to run either a single group mean (random effects) or two group mean and comparison (mixed effects) meta-analysis.
 Fixed effects estimates are given in the process of a random effects analysis but are not recommended.